Madrid in December: Your Guide to a Perfect Winter Trip in the Spanish Capital

 Madrid’s energy can be overwhelming at times, and when that happens, there’s no better place to relax, recharge, and breathe in the fresh air than El Retiro.
 With beautiful ornate fountains, romantic tree-lined pathways, and sunny open-air cafés, the sprawling 292-acre green space provides a serene, refreshing break from the bustle of the city.

-Take advantage of December’s bright azure skies and mild daytime temperatures and go for a walk amidst the fallen leaves.
+Take advantage of December’s azure skies and mild daytime temperatures and go for a walk amidst the fallen leaves.
 Stop by the only public statue of Lucifer (The Fallen Angel), which lies 666 feet above sea level, marvel at the splendid Palacio de Cristal (Glass Palace) reflecting on the waters of its surrounding lake, and then continue your exploration onto the nearby Paseo del Prado boulevard, where Madrid’s famed Golden Triangle of Art (El Prado, Reina Sofia & Thyssen-Bornemisza) awaits.

 Hand Clap at a Gospel Concert